Simple DIY Paper Lantern Hot Air Balloon: 3 Tips To Crafting

-Further, you can substitute materials used and anything else in the project.
+The beauty of this DIY is that you can substitute materials used and anything else in the project.

 Use my DIY Paper lantern hot air balloon as a springboard to create your very own.

-Searching for a Great Family Craft?
+Searching for a Great Craft?

 In brief, this DIY paper lantern hot air balloon will take you a few hours to complete!